-Symptom: The Invalid Request Cause: One or more entries on the previous webpage were invalid page appears. or out of range.

-Go back to the previous page and review the last entry.
-To Solution:

-make debugging easier, make only one change at a time.
+Symptom: The Invalid Request page appears.
+Cause: ise: One or more entries on the previous webpage were invalid or out of range.
+Solution: Go back to the previous page and review the last entry.
+To make debugging easier, make only one change at a time.
 Symptom: The HTTP Cause: The user tried to access one of the protected pages of the web server.

-These pages are reserved for ATI Industrial Solution:
+1.0 401 Error - Unauthorized page appears Solution: These pages are reserved for ATI Industrial Automation maintenance.

-> Automation maintenance.